Dirk Haire is chairman of the Maryland Republican Party until mid-December 2022.

 Enter Dan Bongino

 Campbell posted to Facebook Friday night that he was “contacted by numerous press outlets” to discuss the ongoing feud within the state GOP.

 “I have been cursed out by better cursers (i.e., Dan Bongino).”

 He said that he has “been threatened before by people who could actually” do him physical harm.

 Former Maryland two-time political candidate Dan Bongino, a Republican, jumped into Campbell’s thread Saturday morning.

 Bongino said he never cursed out Campbell and claimed that Campbell called him “not long ago begging for an endorsement” for his campaign.

 In August 2016, Bongino engaged in a 17-minute-long profanity-laden telephone tirade against POLITICO reporter Marc Caputo while he was a congressional candidate for Florida’s 19th congressional district.

-Shortly before hanging up on Caputo, Bongino shouted, “Shut the fuck up! … Go fuck yourself, you piece of shit! … Motherfucker!
+Before hanging up on Caputo, Bongino shouted, “Shut up! … Go fuck yourself, you piece of shit! … Motherfucker!
 You shut your mouth.
 Fucking Coward.
 Hey!
 Fuck you!
 Motherfucker!
 Fuck yourself!
 You hear me?
 Let me tell you something… wait until I shred your fucking ass on the radio.
 You have no idea.
 Shut the fuck up.
 Go fuck yourself…”